 Overview By default, when you run the Orbix IDL compiler in z/OS UNIX System Services, it generates source code and include files into the current working directory.
-You can use the PL/I plug-in argument, -D, with the Orbix IDL compiler to redirect some or all of the generated output into alternative directories. the Orbix IDL cor plug-in argument, -D, is relevant only if you are running npiler on z/OS UNIX System Services.
+You can use the PL/I plug-in argument, $-D$ , with the Orbix IDL compiler to redirect some or all of the generated output into alternative directories. the Orbix IDL co plug-in argument, -D, is relevant only if you are running mpiler on z/OS UNIX System Services.
 It is ignored if you unning the Orbix IDL compiler on native z/OS.
-Specifying the -D argument specifies the type the file should be n argument takes two components: a sub-argument that of file to be redirected, and the directory path into which redirected.
-The three valid sub-arguments, and the file bond to, are as follows: i Include files m IDL map files S Source code files must be no space path.
-For example IDL compiler to ge the directory path directly after the sub-argument.
-There s between the argument, sub-argument, and directory e, consider the following command that instructs the Orbix enerate PL/I files based on the IDL in myfile.idl, and to include files in /home/tom/pli/incl and generated source m/pli/src: idl -pli:-Di/ho ome/tom/pli/incl:-Ds/home/tom/pli/src myfile.idl compiler to gener sider the following command that instructs the Orbix IDL ate an IDL mapping file called myfile.map, based on the 1, and to place that mapping file in /home/tom/pli/map: idl -pli:-Dm/ho ome/tom/pli/map:-McreateOmyfile.map myfile.idl est of this section for more details of how to generate IDL mapping files.
+Specifying the -D argument specifies the type the file should be in argument takes two components: a sub-argument that of file to be redirected, and the directory path into which redirected.
+The three valid sub-arguments, and the file bond to, are as follows: i Include files m IDL map files s Source code files must be no space path.
+For example IDL compiler to g the directory path directly after the sub-argument.
+There is between the argument, sub-argument, and directory e, consider the following command that instructs the Orbix enerate PL/I files based on the IDL in myfile.idl, and to include files in /home/tom/pli/incl and generated source m/pli/src: idl -pli:-Di/h ome/tom/pli/incl:-Ds/home/tom/pli/src myfile.idl Alternatively, consider the following command that instructs the Orbix IDL compiler to generate an IDL mapping file called myfile.map , based on the IDL in myfile.idl , and to place that mapping file in /home/tom/pli/map : idl -pli:-Dm/h ome/tom/pli/map:-Mcreate0myfile.map myfile.idl est of this section for more details of how to generate IDL mapping files.